AstromanGaming/rgb-gpus-teaming/README.md

 Info: For an eGPU setup, I strongly recommend using specialized software (such as all-ways-egpu) with this software.

-Warning: Support for X11 is unknown at this time; only tested for Wayland.
+Warning: Native support for X11 and Wayland is unknown at this time; only tested for Wayland with Xwayland.

 ### Installation (Ubuntu 25.10):
 ```